supahcraig/redpanda_basics/EnableTLS.md

 echo '01' > serial.txt
 ```

 I mean, I understand what in the unix this is doing, but I have no idea why it's important.
-These files have something to do with a sort of database which is referred to in the `ca.cnf`
+These files have something to do with a sort of database which is referred (implicitly) to in the `ca.cnf`

 **6. Have the CA sign the broker cert**